raspberrypilearning/marble-mayhem/en/step_3.md

 ### Play and test

-Press the Play button and test your game so far.
+Press the 'Play' button and test your game so far.

 Check that you are happy with the following things:
 - The layout of your level
-- Camera view, angle and controls
+- Camera view, angle, and controls
 - Level tilt mechanic
 - The difficulty of your level without obstacles